About us

 mtDNA results are also included in the project, these results are not as useful in tracing common surname history however since most married women have adopted the husbands surname upon marriage.

-Some project participants using autosomal DNA in addition to YSTR or mtDNA to establish a Carr familial connection will have YSTR results shown on the FTDNA Carr Project website as well.
-Those results are segregated and are not significant in establishing Carr paternal lineage.
+Some project participants use autosomal DNA in addition to YSTR or mtDNA to establish a Carr familial connections.
+Those results are presented separately.

 Information about the use of DNA in genealogy is available on the Family Tree DNA home page.